Detox/chat-app/readme.md

 WARNING: Alpha version can eat all of your CPU, RAM, network bandwidth, battery on mobile device or all at the same time.
 It may event eat pizza from your fridge.
 Don't blame me if it does.

-If you want to run debugging build from sources, do:
+If you want to run debugging version from sources, do:
 ```bash
 git clone https://github.com/Detox/chat-app.git detox-chat-app
 cd detox-chat-app